syalavarthi/tvmdp/docs/MainPage.md

 # Documentation for TVM Dataplane Library {#mainpage}

-This is the documentation for TVM DPDK library.
+TVMDP is a wrapper library to provide simplified C interface to TVM runtime's C++ APIs.